oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 ## Task 7: Test the finished Cloud Cash feature

-1. Test the app
+1. Test the application

    Restart the application and navigate to the Cloud Cash screen.
-Verify that you can select an acount and send a request.
+Verify that you can select an account and send a request.

 1. Verify the Cloud Cash request in the backend

    Open a web browser to the Parse Dashboard.
 The URL was provided in the log at the end of the stack apply.
 See Task 2 in this Lab for details on how to get it.

    Log in to the dashboard with the userid `ADMIN` (this is case sensitive) and the password you specified when you installed the backend stack.
 Click on your application, and in the browser menu (on the left) click on the `CloudCashPayment` class to see the records.
 You should see your payments, it will looks something like this: